burgermanBrown/INST126_Project4_COVID_Tracker/README.txt

 UPDATE 2 (12/2/2020):

-We currently have 4 functions in total.
+We plan to seperate various graphs, which represent different data, into functions.
+The user will get to pick which function they would like to run
 As of now, we have 2 functions planned for covid data: The first covid_deaths() is data  showcasing cases by state and or county and covid_cases() shows cases by state or county.
 We have an additional 2 functions that will allow the user to decide how they will view their data.
 One function, set_range() will set the range for the matplot graph and the second function, displaf(df) will take values from set_range() function and present them in the visual form the user wants.
-The visual display can be barplot, histogram, scatterplot, etc.

-The way we would like to run our program is largely based on user input.
-The user will be prompted to enter the data they would like to see; deaths or cases.
-Based on their selection, the program will generate the corresponding function.
-If the user selects death, then the program will use the covid_deaths() function.
-If the user selects cases, then the function covid_cases() will be used.
-A selection that is neither death or cases will promt an error message to the user.
+Furthermore, there will be a variable 'selection' which will ask the user input with two choices; Covid deaths or Covid cases.
+This variable will be set to lowercase using the .lower() function.
+There will be if statements conditionals to be used.
+When the user picks the Covid deaths choice, the covid_deaths() function will be called.
+When the user picks Covid cases, covid_cases() function will be called.
+Otherwise, when the user inputs anything other than the above choices, a message "Invalid Selection" will be shown.